elixir-europe/human-data-maturity-model/index.markdown

             <td>Org</td>
             <td>
                 <ol>
-                    <li>No training program in place to support onboarding and advancement within the infrastructure.</li>
+                    <li>Requirements being gathered to create a training program to support onboarding and advancement within the infrastructure.</li>
-                    <li>Node training program drafted, training programs implemented at a local level.</li>
+                    <li>Node training program drafted.</li>
                     <li>Consistent Node training programs are implemented and support alignment with the international infrastructure.</li>
                     <li>Consistent Node training programs are implemented, support alignment with the international infrastructure, and are consistently reviewed and updated.</li>
                 </ol>